How do you find low competition keywords with high traffic?

 But, now I am going to show a way to find keyword phrases with high ranking potential by using Google search analytics data.

-Step 4: Now in Google search analytics page, filter queries which contain “How to.”
+Step 4: Now in the Google Search Analytics page, filter queries that contain “How to.”
 (Yes, we’re going to find informational keywords)

 Now you could see a few keyword phrases which contain “How to” part.

-Your blog already rank for these terms.
-In fact, many of those should be you haven’t optimized or added to the landing page.
+Your blog already ranks for these terms.
+In fact, many of those should be what you haven’t optimized or added to any page.

 So, you could easily rank for these keywords as they are not too competitive.

-You can repeat this method actually by adding more modifiers, adjectives, adverbs and conjunctions.
-Ex: best, 2016, list of, discount, review, vs., compare.
+You can repeat this method actually by adding more modifiers, adjectives, adverbs, and conjunctions.
+Ex: best, 2021, list of, discount, review, vs., compare, or, and.

-However, you shouldn’t use keywords which are got from Google Search Console alone.
-Add those search queries to Google keyword scraper tool such as Keywordshitter.com to generate tons of related match keywords.
+However, you shouldn’t use keywords that are got from Google Search Console alone.
+Add those search queries to Google keyword scraper tools such as Keywordshitter.com to generate tons of related match keywords.

-Here’s how to generate more related keywords instantly.
+Here’s how to generate more less competitive keywords instantly

 You can also specify positive and negative keywords to get targeted long tail keywords for content marketing campaigns.

-Step 2: Click on “Shit Keywords” button to generate long tail keywords that aren’t competitive.
+Step 2: Click on the “Shit Keywords” button to generate long-tail keywords that aren’t competitive.

 Step 3: Once you get a significant amount of search queries, click on “Stop Job” button.